Citizens for a Better Post Office protest in Buena Vista

 “I wish more people would show up,” Buena Vista resident Mary Gulash said.
 “I’m not sure this will do much though.”

-“It’s going OK,” Mary Ann Uzelec, creator of the Facebook group BV Citizens for a Better Post Office said.
-“We’ve got enough people to get the message out though we are always happy to have more.”
+“It’s going OK,” Mary Ann Uzelac, creator of the Facebook group BV Citizens for a Better Post Office said.
+“We’ve got enough people to get the message out, though we are always happy to have more.”

 Other problems cited by the protesters included lack of service, mail being delivered to the wrong address, waiting in line for up to an hour for package retrieval, quality of delivery service and lost or stolen mail.

-“We know we have not met service expectations of the community and are working hard to restore the respect of the public,” USPS strategic communications officer James Boxrud said.
+“We know we have not met service expectations of the community and are working hard to restore the respect of the public,” James Boxrud, USPS strategic communications officer, said.
 “These challenges are not unique to our mountain and resort communities like Buena Vista.
 The advent of the pandemic, the increase of consumer use of ordering necessities online and the national employment challenges have exacerbated this for many communities.”

-Boxrud said the post office is evaluating criteria for post office box holders, taking into account local laws, physical barriers and access to rural deliver.
+Boxrud said the post office is evaluating criteria for post office box holders, taking into account local laws, physical barriers and access to rural delivery.

 “We are very close to a resolution,” Boxrud said.